Bharat Arun

 Bharat Arun (born 14 December 1962), is a former Indian Test cricketer and bowling coach for the India national cricket team, and the current bowling coach for the Lucknow Super Giants.
-Previously, he was served as a bowling coach of Kolkata Knight Riders for 4 IPL seasons.
+Previously, he served as a bowling coach of Kolkata Knight Riders for 4 IPL seasons.

+Early life

+Arun is the elder brother of actor Anand and they have two brothers: B. Ramesh, a Vice President of Finance with Times of India and Dr. B. Suresh, a teacher at English Vivekananda College.

 Playing career

 Arun was a medium pacer and an attacking lower order batsman.
 In the semifinal of the 1986/87 Duleep Trophy he hit 149 and added 221 for the seventh wicket with W. V. Raman as South Zone chased a West total of 516 for the first innings lead.
 A 107* for India Under-25 against the visiting Sri Lankans just before the selection of the side for the Tests against Sri Lanka won him a place in the side.
 He was part of the Indian under 19 team that toured Sri Lanka in 1979 under the captaincy of Ravi Shastri.

 He played two Test matches, both during the three-match series against Sri Lanka in 1986–87, with the 3 for 76 in his first match as his best bowling figures (after slipping and falling down, to some hilarity, when he ran in to bowl his first ball).
 He was part of India's side for the 1987 Sharjah Cup, and appeared in all of India's three matches without distinction.
 He was a part of the Tamil Nadu team that won the Ranji Trophy in 1987/88.
 He announced his retirement from first-class cricket in November 1993.